skaldlabs/skald/README.md

     </a>
 </p>

-# Skald: The open-source RAG platform
+# Skald: Production RAG in your own infrastructure

 Skald gives you a production-ready RAG in minutes through a plug-and-play API, and then let's you configure your RAG engine exactly to your needs.